10 Best OTC Forex Brokers for 2023

-To make a choice, we considered many factors, including:
+To make this choices, we considered many factors, including:

 - The number of OTC forex pairs;